 Lock Specific Apps in Windows 10

 In this article, we have mentioned 4 different methods that you can use to lock apps in Windows 10.
-And all these methods work on both Windows 10 Home and Pro editions.
-You can use the table of content below to skip to any specific section you want.
+And all these methods work on both Windows 10 Home or Pro editions.
+You can use the table of contents below to skip to any specific section you want.

 Lock Apps on Windows 10 with My Lockbox